LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Social Messaging/social-messaging-configuration-guide.md

 ## Considerations and limitations

-* Sources currently supported: Twitter, Facebook
 * Supported sources: Twitter, Facebook
 * Once enabled on your Conversational Cloud account, the Social Messaging widget will appear for all Facebook/Twitter conversations - even if they originate from Facebook Messenger or Twitter direct messaging.
 * **File sharing** is not officially supported in Social Messaging public conversations. **Note:** It is not recommended to use file sharing on Social conversations until officially supported.
 * **Rich Content** is not officially supported in Social Messaging conversations.
 Rich content (e.g structured contents, cards etc.) may not be presented correctly in the Agent Workspace. **Note:** It is not recommended to use rich content on Social conversations until officially supported.
 * **Bots and Automatic messages** are only supported in the private space, and are not able to send public messages.
-* **Intent Manager** does not support Twitter conversations.
 * **Facebook limitations:**
   * [Facebook Private Replies](https://developers.facebook.com/docs/messenger-platform/discovery/private-replies) are currently not supported.
   * European users: As part of Facebook’s efforts to comply with privacy rules in Europe, Facebook made changes to their APIs and restricted some information.
 European users will see the Social Messaging widget, however, the user information (Name, Image, Locale, Timezone) will not be shown.
   * In the new Social Messaging widget, there’s an option to Like a public comment/post of the consumer.
 If an agent is logged in with his private Facebook account on the native platform and is clicking the like button - it likes the post under his private account.
 * **Additional known issues:**
  * Navigating to “All Conversations” list, then navigating back to “My Conversations” list, may cause the Social Messaging buttons disappear (buttons: public/private toggle, link to DM, mention consumer).
 This is solved on page refresh, or focusing on a different conversation. **Note:** If you experience this bug, refresh your page, or navigate to a different conversation, then back to the conversation you need to reply to.
  * The public/private toggle button is not activated if the consumer has responded both publicly and privately in the conversation, until page refresh/select a different conversation and return to the current one.
  * Conversation source is not presented under the “All Conversations” table for Twitter.

-* **Social Messaigng 1.0 customers:**
+* **Social Messaigng 1.0 (SocialConnect) customers:**
-  * The source icon displayed on the “My Conversations” list now displays the “Twitter” icon for all conversations, even conversations originating from Facebook.
-This is caused by the fact that the current Social Messaging connector will only be supporting Twitter conversations soon, and Social conversations on Facebook will be managed through the Facebook connector.
+  * This product has now been sunset.
+If you wish to use Social Messaging 2.0 features please follow the below steps.

 ## Configuration steps

 **Step 1: Enable Social Messaging on your Conversational Cloud account** - Contact your LivePerson representative in order to enable the feature on your Conversational Cloud account.